Puppies

 7 - Males and 1- Female

-We expect great puppies from this litter.
+We expected great puppies from this litter.
 They should have tremendous conformation potential and fabulous temperaments.
-The sire, Flash, is four years old and has been an extremely successful AKC conformation dog.
-He finished in the top 20 AKC Rottweilers nationally each of the past two years.
+The sire, Flash, is an extremely successful AKC conformation dog.
+He finished in the top 20 AKC Rottweilers nationally two years in a row.
 Annie interrupted her promising show career to have puppies.
 On the October weekend she got pregnant she won Winner's Bitch at the ARC Specialty in Pleasanton, California with a five point major, beating 40 of the best class bitches currently competing.
-Annie has her Majors and only needs three single points to finish her championship.
-She plans to resume her show career after the puppies leave home and she regains her girlish figure.
+When she had the puppies, Annie had her Major wins and only needed three single points to finish her championship.
+She regained her girlish figure and resumed her show career a couple of weeks after the puppies went to their new homes.
+She finished her AKC Championship almost exactly 3 months after giving birth to her first litter!!

 In addition to their show talent, both Flash and Annie have wonderful dispositions.
 They are good with kids and other dogs.
 We hope their offspring inherit their great temperaments.
 Both parents come from premier Rottweiler lines as you can see from their Pedigrees (Flash's pedigree, Annie's pedigree).
 You can read more about the parents on Annie's Page and Flash's Page.
 You can also view the Puppies Pedigree.